 Learn how to make sweet pickles the “old-fashioned” way.
 We guarantee you that the slow way is the best way.
+This sweet pickle recipe is sure to please!

 - Put 2 dozen 3–inch cucumbers, freshly picked, in a crock or a jar.
 A crock can be anything from an unchipped enamel crock to a big glass jar that supermarkets buy their pickles in.
+Check out our cucumber plant page to find out how to grow your own cucumbers.

 - Cover with a brine of ½ cup pickling salt, ¼ cup vinegar, and 2 quarts water.